CNTRL+ — three women in athletic wear

 What CNTRL+ Stands For

-The Opportunity: No bladder control brand currently owns the space where performance, aspirational wellness, and community meet.
+The Opportunity: Nobody owns the space at the intersection of athletic performance, holistic wellness, and honest community.
 That white space is the strategy.

-The Strategy: Create a buying experience that mirrors how high-agency women make every premium decision: on their own terms, with enough information to feel certain, and without pressure.
+The Strategy: Create a buying experience that mirrors how high-agency women make every other premium decision — on their own terms, with the information they need, without pressure.
 Not manufactured hype — earned credibility.

 Busy Urbanites · 600,000 Reachable